-Modern science is barely 500 years old, the US is 246 y/o, the state of California at 171 y/o, and the first sushi restaurant did not open till 1906 in DTLA.
+Modern science is barely 500 years old, the US is 246 y/o, the state of California is a wee 171 y/o, and the first sushi restaurant did not open till 1906 in DTLA.
 So if you did not know that 43770 is “hello,” you probably will also not know the spots that defined ramen in SoCal.

 According to the Yokohama Ramen Museum, ramen originated in China and made its way to Japan in 1859.
 If that did not happen, none of us would be enjoying the Japanese iteration of lamian some 163 years later.
 Neither of us would also be looking for a ramen shop using either the 23 y/o Google or 17 y/o Yelp.